KuligKamil/mongodb-project-workshop/tutorial/data_structure/README.md

 To make MongoDB JSON-first but still high-performance and general purpose, BSON was invented to bridge the gap: a binary representation to store data as JSON documents, optimized for speed, space, and efficiency.
 It's not dissimilar from other binary interchange formats like Protocol Buffers, or Thrift, in terms of approach.

+* security not readable for people - we have tool for read it
+* faster
+* smaller
+* contain more information

+* ids in mongodb

 # add option from settings
 # in beanie